 Making a request for information

-You can make a request for information using the secure online form.
+You can make a request for information online using the request form above.

-Alternatively you may also make a request by emailing or writing to us.
+Alternatively you may also make a request by writing to us.

 If you wish to request access to information held about you, please visit our How we use your information section.